openjdk/guide/src/index.md

       [*(Rel)***`-na`**]{#rel-na}
     </td>
     <td class="dictionary">
-      Used to indicate that the issue does not affect release *(Rel)* or later.
+      Used to indicate that the issue doesn't affect release *(Rel)* or later.
 Could for instance be a bug in code that was removed in *(Rel)*.
     </td>
   </tr>
   <tr>